 Located in Switzerland, the University of St Gallen is known for its hyper-localized approach to education, preparing students with the management skills for a successful career in the DACH region (Germany, Austria, and Switzerland).

-Its MBA class of 2024 has 23 nationalities, demonstrating its commitment to a diverse cohort.
+St Gallen's MBA Class of 2024 had 23 nationalities, demonstrating its commitment to a diverse cohort.

-Of the class of 2023, the healthcare industry was the most popular employer (29%), manufacturing was the second largest (25%), and financial services was third (14%).
+Of the graduating Class of 2023, the healthcare industry was the most popular employment sector (29%), manufacturing was the second largest (25%), and financial services was third (14%).

 International Students: 99%, Female Students: 47%

-The Netherlands-based business school claims a truly international learning environment, with a very strong diversity performance.
+This Netherlands-based business school boasts a truly international learning environment, with a strong diversity performance.

-The International full-time MBA is designed to build the critical-thinking, problem-solving, leadership, and communication skills students will need to launch and sustain a world-class career in business, in any sector, in any management role, anywhere in the world.
+The RSM International full-time MBA is designed to build the critical-thinking, problem-solving, leadership, and communication skills students need to launch career across the globe.

 8. University of Oxford: Saïd